mjjstockman/hull-college/README.md

 [Back to top ⇧](#Kryan-Live)

 ## Features

+- __Navigation Bar__

+	- The navigation bar allows the user to easily select which area of the site they wish to view.
+It will be located at the top of the site as this is common practice and is the area where most users eyes will be initially drawn to.
+It will be 'sticky', meaning it will stay at the top of the users screen even when they scroll the site.
+This is because the site is a one page design and it is essential for the user to always be able to navigate the site wherever their current position.
+When a link is hovered over it becomes underlined to help the user confirm they are about to select the releavnt link.

+The 'hamburger' icon was not used on small screens (where the navigation bar will collapse and be represented as three horizontal lines.
+When touched/clicked, this would reveal the navigation in a dropdown menu).
+This is often done due to the limited real estate space making the text hard to read when the screen is this size.
+However, this design was not used to make the site more easy to navigate for all users.
+Furthermore the navigation only contains THREE?? links so they have the space to remain next to each other still on small screens without causing accessibility and design issues.

+ADD IMAGE INFORMATION

+Information Box
+A small box containing introductory information is placed below the image.
+This is eye-catching and quickly confirms to the user that they are on the correct site.
+It offers general information on the college so users quickly get a feel for the college.

+- __Our Courses Section__

+This section lists the courses available at the college so users can quickly see if they offer a course they are interested in.
+Icons from Font Awesome are used for the courses to add visual interest and to make each course quickly identifiable and more memorable.

+- __Contact Section__

+This section allows the user to easily contact the college by using a form to send a message.
+The fields are clearly marked, all required and the email field must contain a valid email.
+The Submit button is a bright distinctive colour, acting as a call to action for the user.

+- __Footer__

+The footer feature at the bottom of the page contains links to Hull College's social media links.
+This will help users find more information.
+The links open in a new tab so users are not taken away from Hull College's website.

+ADD IMAGES FOR FEATURES.

 ### Design Features
 Each page of the website features a consistent responsive navigational system: